Arbiter1223/Daigaku-Gurashi-Custom-Students/Files/Student Info Pages/Okuda, Alex (A jokey hentai-watching genius).md

 Author: Aho-chan

-Compatable game version: V0.69

 First appearance: 8/6/2018

 Created in version: V0.26

+### Additional information

+Alex is a rather jokey-type futanari.
+She uses humor and memes to try to hide her depression, but she still cries every so often.
+Alex is easy enough to get along with, but be careful: she's an extreme yandere!

-Download link: <a href="https://raw.githubusercontent.com/Arbiter1223/Daigaku-Gurashi-Custom-Students/master/Files/Student%20Files/Okuda%2C%20Alex%20(A%20jokey%20hentai-watching%20genius)%20-%20Aho-chan%2C%20V0.69.student">Okuda, Alex (A jokey hentai-watching genius) - Aho-chan, V0.69.student</a>
+### Download link: <a href="https://raw.githubusercontent.com/Arbiter1223/Daigaku-Gurashi-Custom-Students/master/Files/Student%20Files/Okuda%2C%20Alex%20(A%20jokey%20hentai-watching%20genius)%20-%20Aho-chan.student">Okuda, Alex (A jokey hentai-watching genius) - Aho-chan.student</a>

 ### ---**To download, _right-click_ the link, and select _"Save as"_**---